Exercise for children with asthma

 The need for an asthma action plan

 Every child with asthma should have a written asthma action plan.
-This contains information on how to recognise asthma symptoms and what to do if they appear.
+This contains information on how to recognise asthma symptoms and how to manage them.

-Your doctor will develop the asthma plan with you.
-Tell them if your child will be playing sport so they can include relevant information in the asthma action plan.
+Your doctor will develop the asthma action plan with you.
+Tell your doctor if your child will be playing sport so they can include relevant information in the asthma action plan.

 Tell your child's coach or trainer about the child's asthma and give them a copy of the asthma action plan so they know what to do if your child develops symptoms.

 Your child's asthma action plan should be reviewed by your doctor at least every 6 months.